FrodeRanders/dicom-tools/README.md

 ```

 ## Search DICOM files using XPath expressions
 This project wraps functionality for searching DICOM files using XPath expressions.
+As described in chapter 4 in "DICOM Structured Reporting" by David A. Clunie, a
+structured report exhibits an internal structure of a tree, so it makes sense
+to match this reality with ideas addressing tree structures.
+Searching XML using
+XPath is one such pattern.

 The expressions are XPath alright (using the Jaxen parser and
 machinery), but in order to adapt to the DICOM concepts, I had to